 Here are just five ways Cant suggests to say “thank you” to the animals this May, and all throughout the year:

 The BC SPCA foster program helps animals who are just too young, sick, injured, undersocialized or emotionally stressed to cope with the shelter environment.
 When you open your home to provide short-term care to animals in need, you’re also freeing up space in our shelters, allowing us to care for even more animals.

-Report animal cruelty.
 When you suspect an animal is in distress, speak up!
 You could save a life.
-Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1.855.6BC.SPCA (1.855.622.7722).
+Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1-855-622-7722.
 The call centre is open seven days a week.
 You can also contact the hotline for help in dealing with wildlife emergencies.

 Let your money do the talking!
 As a consumer, you have the power to influence the way many animals are treated.
 Commit to paying closer attention to the products you buy and the impact they have on animals.
 When shopping for eggs, meat or dairy products, look for the SPCA Certified red barn logo.
 The SPCA Certified program was created to ensure that farm animals are raised to a higher standard of animal welfare.

 The BC SPCA advocates for companion, farm and wild animals, but we can’t do it alone!
 Our Action Centre keeps you updated on the animal welfare issues we’re currently working on, and allows you to quickly and easily send emails to your government representatives, encouraging them to pass legislation that creates safe, humane communities for animals and people alike.